Ideas-on-Stage/ideasonstage.com/content/uk/academy/index.md

   url="https://docs.google.com/forms/d/e/1FAIpQLSfV8DCfxi8xnFvdjXa-p8n7PINZWRU2eGVzhwOAaILfvvoeeg/viewform" >}}
 ## Apply to join the Academy

-Membership in the Ideas on Stage Academy is by application.
+Membership in the Academy is by application.
 We welcome professionals who are serious about becoming confident, impactful communicators — and who want to contribute to a high-quality community.
 {{< /shortcode-call-to-action >}}

 _Spaces are limited to keep the group focused and valuable._